gcrim523/gcrim523.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am an Electrical and Computer Engineering Ph.D. student at Georgia Institute of Technology in Atlanta, GA in the Ka Moamoa lab.
+I graduated with a B.S.E.E. in Electrical Engineering and a B.S.Ch. in Biochemistry (ACS Accredited) from Purdue University in May 2024.
+My research focus is applications of sensing hardware in the environmental and agricultural sectors.

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
+- **Sensing Hardware:**
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **Chemical Applications:** electrochemical biosensing, bio-compatable materials

 ## News